They are insane. Like dumb stupid shit.

 account when pricing your artwork.

-When you arrive we will
+When you arrive we will provide you with paperwork to fill out with your personal

-provide you with paperwork to fill out with your personal
+When you arrive we will provide you with paperwork to fill out with your personal

-information and information about the 3 pieces of artwork you are showing us.
+contact information and information about the 3 pieces of artwork you are showing us.

-our artwork will be reviewed by the guest jury and you will be asked questions about your artwork, then we will let you take your artwork back with you.
+Your artwork will be reviewed by the guest jury and you will be asked questions about your artwork, then we will let you take your artwork back with you.
 This process usually takes about 10 minutes per person.
 This entire process can run long so please be prepared to be patient.
 We will see artists on a first come basis only.
 Please be professional and do not ask for special treatment,

 everyone in attendance is equally important to us.